Growth Is Sometimes Saying No to What You Fought For

 This is the kind of decision that doesn’t show up in highlight reels.
 It happens in the quiet moments — when you finally stop editing yourself around a friend, when you say no to a project that once felt essential, when you admit that a goal you chased no longer feels like yours.

-Leaving is not failure — it’s evolution
+Leaving is not failure.
+It’s evolution

 You are allowed to change your mind.
 You are allowed to choose peace over proving something.
 You are allowed to release the version of yourself that no longer fits.
 And yes, it will feel strange.
 It might feel like you’re unraveling.
 But sometimes unraveling is exactly what you need in order to rebuild with intention.